Nickelodeon (Middle Eastern and North African TV channel)

-Nickelodeon is an Arabic pay television channel for kids that is exclusively available on Emirati satellite provider OSN.
-It is the official Arabic-localised variant of Nickelodeon and until 2011, it was the last remaining channel to retain the 'splat' logo that was used from 1984 to 2009 in the United States.
+Nickelodeon was a pan-Arab pay television channel for kids that was exclusively available on OSN.
+It was the official Arabic-localised variant of Nickelodeon and until 2011, it was the last remaining channel to retain the 'splat' logo that was used from 1984 to 2009 in the United States.

 History

-Nickelodeon's pan-Asian feed was initially launched in the Middle East on 16 July 1996 on Showtime Arabia, although at the time it was solely available in English.
+Originally launched in June 1996 on Showtime Arabia, although at the time it was solely available in English.
 A standalone feed for Middle Eastern audiences was launched on 23 July 2008 with Arabic and English audio tracks.
-Nickelodeon was the first international children's television network to establish an Arabic language service.
+Nickelodeon was the second international children's television network to establish an Arabic language service, the first being Disney Channel.

 It was the second channel in the joint venture between Viacom International Media Networks and Arabian Television Network, part of Arab Media Group, the largest media group in the United Arab Emirates, after the successful launch for MTV Arabia (later known as MTV Middle East).
 The website was nickarabia.net.

 By 2011, it was the only Nickelodeon channel worldwide that had not changed its logo from the orange splat to the orange text after the mother company's 2009 rebrand.
 Since late 2010, the channel had been suffering a frozen broadcast, broadcasting its usual programmes repetitively without any evidence of upcoming updates.
 Its official website went down, and there were no clear indications or citations for why the channel was being heavily neglected, albeit oddly remaining live for the time being.
 Regardless, the channel remained live for many months into 2011.
 A similar situation was happening with its sister channel MTV Arabia.

 On 8 September 2011, at one minute past midnight in U.A.E. time, and without a mainstream warning, the channel closed and went on an indefinite hiatus without any explanation.
 The broadcast signal initially displayed a static message indicating Nickelodeon Arabia's viewers to continue watching Nickelodeon programmes via the Nickelodeon block on MBC 3.
 The signal then reverted to a casual test card a few days later, and the channel was de-listed by various satellite television providers before the signal itself disappeared completely.

 On 17 December 2014, it was announced that Viacom International Media Networks would launch a related feed of Nickelodeon Arabia (also in HD) on the Dubai-based pay-TV service OSN, along with a Nick Jr. channel.
 Both channels launched on 5 January 2015 in Arabic only, but later launched an additional English audio track in February 2015.
 A dedicated Nickelodeon website, social media accounts and an exclusive Nick app were launched.

 In 2018, Viacom merged official websites of Southeast Asian, Middle Eastern and African versions of Nickelodeon into nick.tv.

+Since 25 November 2024, the channel has been broadcasting Nickelodeon Global.

 Related channels

 Nick Jr.

 Nick Jr. is a satellite channel for Arab kids that airs Nick Jr. pre-school shows dubbed in Arabic.
-The channel launched on January 5, 2015, at 10:00 am on OSN along with Nickelodeon Arabia.
+The channel launched on 5 January 2015, at 10:00 am on OSN along with Nickelodeon Arabia.
 It also has an English audio.